AnyFetch/developers.anyfetch.com/endpoints/frontend.md

 * **HTTP-Verb** : `GET`

 #### Description
-This endpoint display all the document-types used by this user account.
+This endpoint displays all the document-types used by this user account.

-> In a few edges cases, a new document type will be added between the time you call `/document-types` and `/documents` and you'll find a dangling reference.
+> In a few edges cases, a new document-type will be added between the time you call `/document-types` and `/documents` and you'll find a dangling reference.
 Your frontend needs to handle this case properly, and reload `/document-types`.

 #### Example
 ```sh